Christie Whitehill: From Limiting Beliefs to Authentic Success

 CHRISTIE WHITEHILL: Yeah, thanks, Sridhar.
 Me too.

-SRIDHAR KRISHNAMURTI: Awesome.
-Well, we might have quite a bit to talk about, and I have been looking forward to this, Christie, because I went back and looked at when did we actually start out, you know, talking about the 1% journey.
-And I was thinking it was 10 years ago, but it's actually a bit longer.
-So, it was longer.
+SRIDHAR KRISHNAMURTI: We might have quite a bit to talk about, and I have been looking forward to this, Christie, because I went back and looked at when we actually started talking about the 1% journey.
+I was thinking it was 10 years ago, but it's actually a bit longer.
 It was early 2014.

-SRIDHAR KRISHNAMURTI: Well, pretty soon, coming up on 11 years that we've been having this chat about.
-Yeah.
-So, I'm really looking forward to seeing where this goes and what comes out.
-And, you know, you've just done so many things like when I think about back then and where you are now and all the different aspects that you've you know, that you you've gone down roads.
-And, you know, one thing I’ll talk about the real 1% journey is possibly the most important aspect of it is courage.
+SRIDHAR KRISHNAMURTI: Well, pretty soon, coming up on 11 years that we've been having this chat.
+I'm really looking forward to seeing where this goes and what comes out.
+You've just done so many things.
+When I think about back then and where you are now and all the different aspects that you've gone down...

-And I was just reflecting on your journey that I’ve been a part of over the last 11 years and looking at that there isn't anything that you haven't been willing to go down the road and have the courage.
-And, you know, consequently, all the different aspects of your life that you've how do you say, you know, put under the microscope, examine, looked in the mirror.
+One thing I talk about on the real 1% journey—possibly the most important aspect of it—is courage.
+I was just reflecting on your journey that I’ve been a part of over the last 11 years, and there isn't anything that you haven't been willing to go down the road and have the courage to face.
+Consequently, all the different aspects of your life that you've put under the microscope, examined, looked in the mirror...

 CHRISTIE WHITEHILL: Yeah.
 Oh, gone deep.

-SRIDHAR KRISHNAMURTI: And gone deep, gone deep, which we'll talk about whatever you feel comfortable with today.
-And, you know, but when I look at your life now and I look at what you've done and some of the things which I'm really quite excited for having those things be talked about on the podcast, too.
-Like, it's just really when people come on the podcast, it's a time for reflection, you know, for me.
-And I think about the journey that we've had together.
-And when I think about yours, it's just like, wow, how inspiring.
+SRIDHAR KRISHNAMURTI: Gone deep, which we'll talk about whatever you feel comfortable with today.
+When I look at your life now and I look at what you've done... it's just really when people come on the podcast, it's a time for reflection for me.
+I think about the journey that we've had together.
+When I think about yours, it's just like, wow, how inspiring.

 So, well, let's jump in.
-And, you know, my first question for you really is just what we didn't call it the 1% journey back then.
-But really, if you look at it, that's what it's always been is the real 1% journey that we've spoken about.
-And the first question really, Christie, is what, what brought you to the 1% journey?
-So, if you take a trip down memory lane, what was happening and what brought you to the journey?
+We didn't call it the "1% journey" back then, but really, if you look at it, that's what it's always been: the real 1% journey.
+My first question really, Christie, is: what brought you to the 1% journey?
+If you take a trip down memory lane, what was happening and what brought you to the journey?

 CHRISTIE WHITEHILL: Great question.
-I've always really had this inkling and this knowing that in order to really attract and manifest what you want in life, there's just this inner work that you need to do in order to do so.
-And I think for me, from just my early childhood and the experiences that I had early on and beliefs that were formed throughout, you know, those years, when I came into, you know, my early 20s, and I really started to uncover and discover personal growth work, business, and, you know, all of those interests that I now practice daily and do daily.
-I really saw just the profound impact that by doing the inner work, it can really have such an impact on what you're trying to achieve in life and how you can help others.
+I've always really had this inkling and this knowing that in order to really attract and manifest what you want in life, there's just this inner work that you need to do.
+From my early childhood and the experiences that I had early on and beliefs that were formed throughout those years, when I came into my early 20s and I really started to uncover and discover personal growth work, business, and all of those interests that I now practise daily...
+I really saw just the profound impact that doing the inner work can have on what you're trying to achieve in life and how you can help others.

-SRIDHAR KRISHNAMURTI: Yeah, wow, what a great intro and start to the conversation.
-So when you talk about limiting beliefs, for someone who like it's becoming more known now that we, you know, what's between the ears there and possibly deeper and what we call the unconscious mind or subconscious mind can be these blocks.
-But what more can you say about when you say limiting beliefs?
-Yeah, can you say a bit more about what you noticed or what you mean by those?
+SRIDHAR KRISHNAMURTI: Wow, what a great intro and start to the conversation.
+When you talk about limiting beliefs... it's becoming more known now that what's between the ears there—and possibly deeper in what we call the unconscious mind or subconscious mind—can be these blocks.
+Can you say a bit more about what you mean by limiting beliefs?

-And, you know, even the, you know, over the years, some of those beliefs that I had one being formed through my pregnancy, sorry, my birth with my first child, Zach, I experienced a 16 hour labor, I didn't dilate, I ended up having emergency C section, it was quite an ordeal.
-And I remember that in that moment, I was just so devastated with myself and so, like, angry at myself for not being able to birth my child naturally, which is just ridiculous, right?
+One of those beliefs I had was formed through my birth with my first child, Zach.
+I experienced a 16-hour labour, I didn't dilate, I ended up having an emergency C-section... it was quite an ordeal.
+I remember that in that moment, I was just so devastated with myself and so angry at myself for not being able to birth my child naturally—which is just ridiculous, right?
 Because we live in a world where these medical interventions can save you.
-And, you know, obviously, there was a reason.

-And through the work that we did, you know, I got quite unwell as well.
-If you remember, like, you know, for quite a few years, that I, and it wasn't until we did a session, I realised I'd formed this belief during that birth that my body fails me.
-And so, when I became unwell with gut issues, and during the pregnancy of my second child, I became very unwell and had serious health complications.
-Having a belief like my body fails me is not going to help me heal, is it?
+Through the work that we did... you know, I got quite unwell as well, for quite a few years.
+It wasn't until we did a session I realised I'd formed this belief during that birth that "my body fails me."
+So when I became unwell with gut issues, and during the pregnancy of my second child, I became very unwell and had serious health complications.
+Having a belief like "my body fails me" is not going to help me heal, is it?

 SRIDHAR KRISHNAMURTI: Definitely not.

-CHRISTIE WHITEHILL: So, you know, so when I, yeah, I'm talking about those limiting beliefs, you know, that's just a few, and they were major, powerful ones that had major impact on me and my physical, you know, my body, my physical body.
-And, you know, me being now in the health industry, I really realised how much those beliefs can harm you, if they are serving you.
+CHRISTIE WHITEHILL: So, yeah, when I'm talking about those limiting beliefs, that's just a few, and they were major, powerful ones that had a major impact on me and my physical body.
+Being now in the health industry, I really realise how much those beliefs can harm you if they are serving you.

 SRIDHAR KRISHNAMURTI: Wow.
-And, you know, I just think about, you know, being a male for a woman, just having a baby in whatever way that you're going to have a baby.
-I can't imagine, like, just, I think you deserve like a medal, you know, or some sort of, whatever the highest kind of honour is, you deserve that for just doing it.
-So, to come out of it with that, you know, that's quite the impact.
+I think you deserve like a medal or whatever the highest kind of honour is for just doing it.
+So, to come out of it with that... that's quite the impact.

-And, Christie, we also know, you know, from that, for those that might not know, and there'll be a lot better watching or listening that do know that you're an entrepreneur, as well as, you know, a quite a great entrepreneur.
-You're a wife and mother, you have, you know, a great, hopefully going to talk a bit more about the brand and some of the businesses that you've done some incredible things in the business world as well.
-What I'd like to do, so if you think about it, you mentioned the impact of that story.
+And, Christie, we also know that you're quite a great entrepreneur.
+You're a wife and mother.
+Hopefully, we're going to talk a bit more about the brand and some of the businesses that you've done some incredible things in the business world with.

-I do want to say too, just quickly before that, before I ask you the question, you did some real work because we'd been digging for quite some time, you know, when we introduced this call and it's like, it's been 11 years, you know, it, that one, that story that you found that you're not important.
-Like we hadn't, we'd come around it, but it took, you know, you just kept digging and digging until that one.
-And, you know, to uncover that, that level of story is, I just see the change in you.
-Like it's something that's just fundamentally changed, you know, when you got that one.
+I do want to say too, just quickly before I ask you the question, you did some real work because we'd been digging for quite some time.
+That story that you found that you're "not important"... we'd come around it, but you just kept digging and digging until that one.
+To uncover that level of story...
+I just see the change in you.
+It's something that's just fundamentally changed when you got that one.

 CHRISTIE WHITEHILL: It's a big one.